skambh/Grizzlies/README.md

 The queries in the tpc-h benchmarks don't make enough queries to meet the threshold Grizzlies requires to auto create an index.
 To account for this, you can run the benchmark 5-6 times, which will cause Grizzlies to build persistent statistics across runs.
 After doing this for a few times, Grizzlies will then properly create the index on a later run.

 ### Running Tests
+Pytests were used to unit test functions written, and ensure correctness against pandas.
 #### Run all tests

 ```bash